Backward compatibility with < 3.1

 }

 If you use the standard distribution of API Platform, this event listener will be automatically registered.
-If you use a custom installation, learn how to register listeners.
+If you use a custom installation, learn how to extend API Platform.

 Then, configure the framework to catch App\Exception\ProductNotFoundException exceptions and convert them into 404 errors: